pisv/gethandly.wiki-playground/Step-One.md

 will be installed by the required Xtext nature.

-We still need to implement a couple of remaining abstract methods for our model elements: `hBuildStructure` and `hModelManager`.
+We still need to implement a couple of remaining abstract methods for our model elements: `buildStructure_` and `getModelManager_`.
 Those methods are central to implementation of the *handle/body idiom* in Handly.

 The basic idea is that mutable structure and properties of a model element are stored separately in an internal 'body', while the handle holds immutable, 'key' information about the element (recall that handles are value objects).

-The method `hBuildStructure` is responsible for creating a body for the element and initializing it based on the element's current contents.
+The method `buildStructure_` is responsible for creating a body for the element and initializing it based on the element's current contents.
 For the `FooModel`, we set the currently open Foo projects as the children of the created body: